Skip to Main Content

 Funds of Knowledge

 "Funds of Knowledge" are the "historically accumulated and culturally developed bodies of knowledge and skills essential for household or individual functioning and wellbeing" (Moll et al., 1992, p.
 134).
 Often, a community's knowledge, skills, and resources are not visible or valued in school contexts.
-"Funds of knowledge" can therefore be a valuable concept to introduce to graduate students, as it helps them see that they have much to learn from families and communities and it helps them to value multiple ways of knowing.
+"Funds of knowledge" helps teachers see that they have much to learn from families and communities and it helps them to value multiple ways of knowing.

 Research: